Accepting help from others can be difficult. especially for someone who has low self-esteem.

 To receive is such a beautiful experience.

 When I first received my tuition fee from my student, it was such a beautiful, humbling experience.
-I had to reach out both of my hands and receive the money.
+I had to stretch out both of my hands and receive the money.
 I felt a connection with the giver.
 And when I received the money, I naturally said: “thank you”.
 It was such a lovely moment.

 Never once in my life had I thank my employer for paying me!
 I had been taking my employer for granted.
 My salary went straight into my bank account.
 I expected them to pay me the right amount at the right time.